Keeping up with compliance during annual enrollment isn't easy; here is a checklist to help.

 Establishing your communication plan for notifying employees and participants about the annual open enrollment period and any changes to your plan offerings is also a key item on your compliance checklist.
 Remember that each employee has unique needs when it comes to health and welfare benefits, so transparency and simplification can help ensure a better understanding of available options and empower employees to make the best choice for themselves and their family members.

-To that end, determine what communication strategy would work best for your business.
+To that end, determine what communication strategy is best for your business, especially during challenging times such as the COVID-19 global health event.
 For example, your strategy might involve texting, mobile apps, internet/intranet or social media.
 You can also communicate open enrollment information through posters in break rooms or hallways or by direct mail with postcards for employees who don't have computer/mobile access.
 Be sure to capture home emails and cellphone numbers prior to open enrollment and use a variety of communication methods to guarantee reach.

 6. Distribute Your SBC to Employees